mikegrudic/python_performance_demo/README.md

 %timeit nbody_accel_numba(masses,coordinates)
 ```

+    /var/folders/h1/4vzhdl0j21q2tk7dy4cyzbxc0000gn/T/ipykernel_92326/309808660.py:3: NumbaDeprecationWarning: [1mThe 'nopython' keyword argument was not supplied to the 'numba.jit' decorator.
+The implicit default value for this argument is currently False, but it will be changed to True in Numba 0.59.0.
+See https://numba.readthedocs.io/en/stable/reference/deprecation.html#deprecation-of-object-mode-fall-back-behaviour-when-using-jit for details.[0m
+      @jit

+    5.91 ms ± 421 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)

 Note the factor of ~1000 speedup, obtained by fundamentally changing the way the code gets transformed into instructions!

 We can get a little more performance by adding the `fastmath=True` argument, which relaxes the requirement that floating-point operations be performed according to the standard spec.
 This is usually fine, but **always test your function's accuracy to make sure it calculates the result to desired accuracy**

 ```python
 @jit(fastmath=True)